 “Vaccines have been studied and the connection that has been talked about between vaccines (and these disorders) has been looked at over and over and over again, and people who are vaccinated are not more likely to have autism than people who are not vaccinated,” Currier said.

 Still, almost all of the people who spoke Wednesday about their religious convictions against vaccines also had serious health concerns.
 Several parents spoke about witnessing first-hand the tragic consequences of vaccinating their children.
 Smith said her daughter had developed asthma after a routine round of vaccinations — and that her condition had worsened with each successive course.
 Judy Brasher, a retired nurse from Holcomb, said she watched her grandson slip into autism after receiving numerous vaccines in one day.

 Gipson, too, has said his own interest in relaxing Mississippi’s vaccine rules originated from a “life-threatening vaccine reaction” that he had as a child.
 He mentioned it both in a Jan.
 12 email to members of the House and Senate as well as at the hearing Wednesday.

 “I almost died, first at 18 months, then at five years old,” Gipson said Wednesday.

-Later, he said that for him and many other Mississippians hoping for a religious exemption there was still many “unknowns” about the safety of vaccines.
+Later, he said that for him and many other Mississippians hoping for a religious exemption there were still many “unknowns” about the safety of vaccines.